 That’s when I got up and ran away.

 How Could My Parents Dismiss My Introvert Needs So Easily?

-I wondered how they could dismiss my needs so easily without ever thinking that my need to sit alone in silence could be as valid as my dad’s need to sit in company with music playing.
+I wondered how they could dismiss my needs so easily without ever thinking that my need to sit alone in silence could be as valid as their need to sit in company with music playing.